Secure Medicaid Without Losing Your Home or Savings

 • Boston University School of Law

 - LL.M.
-(Masters of Laws) in Taxation
+(Masters of Laws) in Tax

 What is estate planning, and why is it important?

 Estate planning is the process of structuring your assets to ensure they are distributed according to your wishes after your passing or incapacitation.
-Estate Planning helps you minimize taxes, avoid legal disputes, provide for your loved ones, and maintain control over your financial affairs.
+Estate Planning helps you minimize taxes, avoid legal disputes, divorces and creditors provide for your loved ones, and maintain control over your financial affairs.
 Proper Estate Planning can also protect your beneficiaries from creditors and other potential risks.

 What documents are typically included in an estate plan?